Picture of Mia Hill

 Concluding Thoughts about Why is my pet rabbit itching and scratching?

 The best way to determine why your rabbit is scratching is by taking them to a veterinarian, who can run tests and possibly diagnose any problems.
 In some cases, diet or environment might need adjustments which could lead to reduced itching and scratching.
+Laundry softeners and detergents can also trigger allergies in rabbits, so it’s important to evaluate all potential irritants in their surroundings.

 More to explorer